open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-takeout.md

 NOTE: This repository has been archived.
 OLE has switched production of its Android app to MyPlanet.
-For documentation see the projects github [reposotorys](https://github.com/open-learning-exchange/myplanet).
+For more info see the projects README file in the projects github [repo](https://github.com/open-learning-exchange/myplanet).

 # Takeout